hindman/optopus/README.md

 ```

 Because Optopus treats groups as first-class citizens in command-line grammar,
-and because it will also offer flexible querying and configuration APIs
+and because it will also offer flexible query/configuration APIs allowing
-allowing developers to organize options into meaningful arrangements with
+developers to organize options into meaningful arrangements with symbolic
-symbolic names, developers working on larger scripts (or really any script that
+names, developers working on larger scripts (or really any script that could
-could benefits from such devices) will have flexible mechanisms to generate
+benefits from such devices) will have flexible mechanisms to generate effective
-effective usage text that actually helps end-users rather than exhaustively
+usage text that actually helps end-users rather than exhaustively "correct"
-"correct" usage text churned out by a rigid API.
+usage text churned out by a rigid algorithm.

 #### Flexible help text, without API burden